 Angel Heart (1987)- Heart was more of a gothic whodunit than a horror movie, but the film's rock ‘em sock ‘em ending scared whoever watched the film.
 The possibility of something so sinister creeped out even the strongest of heart.
 Mickey Rourke's grizzled PI navigated through shifty clients, Louisiana climate and his connection to his case.
 The third was the one thing he wasn't able to escape no matter how much he tried.
 Watch this film and prepare to be shocked by the unexpected ending.

 The Ring (2002)- One simple sentence explained this moment.
 Evil spirit girl crawled through television and killed her prey.
 The rest of the movie was disappointing but that moment made everyone jump out of their seats in shock.
 Shame the sequel didn't continue the tradition.

 Finally, celebrate Halloween as a more common celebration through enjoying your favorite scary movies.
 After all, a good scare is good for the soul even if it's Christmas time or Spring Break.
-Run to your local Blockbuster and prepare to be scared.
+Run to your computer and rent some good old fashioned scares immediately.